-I saw pods of dolphins!
-Swam with dolphins.
-Flew over the most beautiful islands in the world!
-Sipped wine in an infinity pool with a beach front view.
+I saw pods of dolphins, flew over the most beautiful islands in the world and sipped wine in an infinity pool with a beach front view.
 All for less than $850.
 You can go anywhere in the world, even the most expensive places, on a small budget.
-Just save up some money.
-And buy a plane ticket!
+Just start saving up money now.
 I recommend starting with Secretflying.com where I find all my cheap flights!

 If you want to know about where I stayed and more about my trip check out my related posts: